bencap/nba-vis/README.md

 populate a listbox with players from that team.
 Click on a player, then select view shot statistics for a detailed pop-up of shot selection and accuracy.
 Or, select plot in order to display a heat map of the court with increasingly red shading based on the percentage of shots made.

+## Tech

+Built using Python 3 and Tkinter